GUIDING LIGHTS 8 MENTEES: HIGHLIGHTS AND ACHIEVEMENTS

 Since taking part in Guiding Lights 8, Aleem Khan has been selected as a fellow on the 2017 Sundance Institute Directors and Screenwriters Labs with his debut feature, After Love, and is the recipient of a John Brabourne Award.
 Julia Stovell has secured sales agent Content Media and UK distribution for her feature documentary Zero Hour, produced by Alex Gibney.
 Baff Akoto is currently developing Orgreave in the Summer, a political family drama set in the summer of 1984 in the midst of clashes between Thatcher’s government and striking miners.
 Kate Dolan’s horror short Catcalls – supported by the Irish Film Board – is in production, and her horror feature, Taming the Wolf, is currently in development with partners Fastnet Films.
 Speaking about script editor Kate Leys’ storytelling and pitching workshop, Kate Dolan says “I absolutely loved this day.
 It was a really clear and concise way of looking at scripts and pitching that was incredibly useful and I think I will be utilising Kate’s advice for years to come”.
-Lindsey Dryden is developing her second feature, Billy, which combines fiction and documentary to tell the story of Billy Tipton, a jazz musician who, upon his death, was found to have female anatomy.
-Her latest short film about writer Jackie Kay is currently on display in the Queer British Art exhibition at Tate Britain and Unrest, a documentary about patients suffering with ME, which she produced, will premiere at Sheffield Doc/Fest in June 2017.
+Lindsey Dryden is developing her second feature, Billy, which combines fiction and documentary to tell the story of an extraordinary jazz musician and gender outlaw.
+Her latest short film about writer Jackie Kay is currently on display in the Queer British Art exhibition at Tate Britain and Unrest, a documentary about a woman who fights back against a life-changing illness, which Linsey produced, premiered this year at Sundance Film Festival.

 “It’s been extraordinary for me as a director to have the chance to talk deeply about storytelling, craft and survival strategies with Andrew [Haigh, her Guiding Lights mentor]… It’s been one of the very best experiences of my career”. – Lindsey Dryden